What is a Patent License Agreement? Your ticket to new product development.

 For example, Truston Technologies, a small business based in Maryland, has sold over $85 million of port security barriers to public and private customers worldwide since licensing the barrier technology from the Navy in 2008.

 Patent license agreements with government laboratories are authorized and encouraged by federal law.
-And accessing DoD inventions is made as easy as possible by TechLink.
+And accessing government inventions is made as easy as possible by TechLink.
 License agreements are intended to be equitable and acceptable to both the laboratory and licensee, and TechLink’s experienced staff of licensing professionals will work with applicants to help achieve their business goals.

-A license to DoD-owned patent rights will be subject to terms and conditions similar to those set forth in the sample agreements in the links below.
+A license to government-owned patent rights will be subject to terms and conditions similar to those set forth in the sample agreements in the links below.
 Some language may be modified to address unique aspects of each situation.

 Financial terms, in particular, will be based on the individual technology being licensed, the commercialization plan of the licensee, and the industry field the licensee operates in.
 Generally, financial terms used in patent license agreements with defense labs are favorable to small businesses.